Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 When modeling the feeding of a casting, two different mechanisms of the formation of shrinkage defects are considered.
 According to one of these mechanisms, pipes and macroporosity are formed, and according to the second, microporosity.
 These types of porosity are divided not so much by the size of the formed shrinkage pores, but by the mechanism of their formation, which in turn determines the limiting level of porosity.
 For example, the microporosity cannot be much greater than the volumetric shrinkage of the casting alloy during solidification, which is usually 3-5%, but the macroporosity can reach 10-30% and, in the limit, forms a concentrated pipe shrinkage (100% porosity).

 Macroporosity is formed when there is a poore feeding (absence of the necessary volume to compensate for the shrinkage of the casting alloy during solidification) above the free surface (mirror) of the melt or its conditional equivalent in the mushy zone.
 Thus, to calculate the macroporosity, it is necessary to solve the problem of the appearance and movement of melt mirrors.
-The movement of the mirrors is due to volumetric shrinkage, and their appearance occurs due to the formation of volumes isolated from each other during the solidification of the casting (thermal nodes), as well as due to their isolation from external feeding.
+The movement of the mirrors is due to volumetric shrinkage, and their appearance occurs due to the formation of volumes isolated from each other during the solidification of the casting (thermal hot spots), as well as due to their isolation from external feeding.
 In fact, the area of formation of macroporosity is the total volume that all the mirrors occupy during their motion.
 Depending on the fraction of the liquid phase and the "structuredness" of the area above the mirror, porosity there is formed either by the principle of a level drop of the melt, or by the principle of shrinkage in the absence of its compensation.
 In those areas where the level drops, the porosity can reach significant values up to 100% - i.e. a pipe shrinkage is formed.

-New Macroporosity Model The new model of macroporosity is based on improved method of step-by-step determination of the shape of the pipe, taking into account the capillary effect and pressure drop during solidification of thermal nodes.
+New Macroporosity Model The new model of macroporosity is based on improved method of step-by-step determination of the shape of the pipe, taking into account the capillary effect and pressure drop during solidification of thermal hot spots.
 The new model is especially when simulating the feeding of the casting by closed risers.
 For details on the new macroporosity model, see the New Pipe Shrinkage and Macroporosity Model section.

 Microporosity forms when there is a absence of pressure below the melt mirror.
 The pressure drop in the depth of the zone with formally good feeding conditions occurs due to the action of the following factors: total volumetric shrinkage, filter (hindered) nature of the movement of the liquid part of the metal in the mushy zone, isolation from external pressure due to the formation of a solid phase at the boundaries of pressure application (external pressure - usually atmospheric for gravity casting methods, increased or decreased for special).
 The pressure distribution in the mushy zone can be obtained by solving the filtration flow equation.
 When the pressure drops below a certain critical value, conditions arise for the appearance of an interface and the formation of a "nucleus" of a micropore, which will further grow in accordance with the volumetric shrinkage.
 Obviously, the final micropore volume will be equal to the volumetric shrinkage of the remaining liquid part, i.e. porosity is formed according to the principle of shrinkage in the absence of compensation.
 The value of such porosity cannot be greater than the volumetric shrinkage.